Frequently asked questions

 Q: What is the Water Recovery Strategy?

-The draft Water Recovery Strategy has been released for public consultation, and sets out the Government's proposed approach to bridging the gap.
+A: The Water Recovery Strategy (the Strategy) sets out the Australian Government's approach to water recovery in the Murray-Darling Basin.

 Q: What is the total amount now committed to the Basin to establish the Plan?